-The best 12 tips for creating or improving your user-generated content campaigns.
+The best tips for creating or improving your user generated content marketing campaigns in 2019!

 Many individuals innately distrust corporations.
 After all, the point of any business is to make money.